MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

   - *Collaborative work:* MLflow provides a centralized platform where data scientists can share their experiments and results, facilitating collaboration and knowledge sharing.

+### Nonfunctional requirements

+- **How can the platform help control costs?**

+The platform should enable the data scientists to perform their work according to their schedule requirements, but should be right-sized to ensure that cost expectations are met.

+- **What security requirements must be followed for the platform?**

+The data used in your EDA phase will likely be production data, which requires you to follow production practices to secure that data and monitor the platform.
+To that end, your platform should support all necessary security controls, like:

+- *Access and authorization*
+- *Encryption at rest and in transit*
+- *Regional data protection requirements*
+- *Robust monitoring and alerting functionality, including logging and auditability*
+- *Private networking to access centralized repositories for container images, data, and code assets*

 ### Recommendations

 - **Use [Azure Machine Learning (AML)](/azure/machine-learning/overview-what-is-azure-machine-learning):** Use [AML compute instance](/azure/machine-learning/concept-compute-instance?view=azureml-api-2) with team-level file shares as your EDA platform.
 Unless your team or organization are already using a suitable hosting platform, like GPU-enabled compute clusters in Databricks for example, in which case it may be more appropriate to remain on that platform.